Angular momentum of zero-frequency gravitons: The Eikonal Operator in the ZFL

 Adjusting the overall normalisation by comparing

 we find the waveform

 or more explicitly

 For $u<0$ only the second term in the square brackets survives and determines the value of the asymptotic shear in the far past.
-In fact, in the PM approach, where the out states are equal to the in states up to $\mathcal O(G)$ deflections, one finds
+In fact, expanding this expression in the PM regime, where the out states are equal to the in states up to $\mathcal O(G)$ deflections, one finds

 i.e.~the waveform has a $u$-independent $\mathcal O(G)$ contribution.
-This is the situation considered in particular in \cite{Damour:2020tta}, where the term \eqref{Damourf1} is eventually instrumental in the derivation of an $\mathcal O(G^2)$ flux of angular momentum.
+Clearly this term arises by the PM expansion of the soft factor acting on the identity in \eqref{eq:eiksr}, hence the need of considering a soft dressing of the full $S$-matrix in our approach.
+As a result, Eq.~\eqref{Damourf1} agrees in particular with \cite{Damour:2020tta}, where the term \eqref{Damourf1} is eventually instrumental in the derivation of an $\mathcal O(G^2)$ flux of angular momentum.
+Eq. \eqref{Damourf1} is the static gravitational field generated by a set of free particles that do not undergo any deflection to leading order in $\mathcal O(G)$.

 Let us also mention that modifying the $-i0$ prescription according to

 instead of the Feynman prescription adopted in Eq.~\eqref{fTT}, one instead obtains

 The difference between \eqref{eq:wavAg} and \eqref{Wmod} is precisely the ($u$-independent) ambiguity under BMS supertranslations, which was recently discussed in detail in \cite{Veneziano:2022zwh} in connection with the definition of the angular momentum.
 According to the terminology introduced in that reference, Eq.~\eqref{Wmod} is the waveform in the canonical Bondi frame, while Eq.~\eqref{eq:wavAg} is the waveform in the intrinsic one (i.e.~the one employed in \cite{Bini:2012ji,Damour:2020tta,Bini:2021gat}).